 To help you find the perfect acid serum for your skin type, here’s a quick rundown.
-We’ve listed the types of acids most commonly found in serums, as well as the skin conditions they treat, and a product recommendation for each!
+We’ve listed the types of acids most commonly found in serums, as well as the skin conditions they treat, and some product recommendations.

 Citric Acid: A fruit-derived alpha-hydroxy acid, this ingredient helps stimulate collagen fiber production and correct skin discoloration.
 Try Drunk Elephant's T.L.C.
-Framboos Glycolic Night Serum ($90).
+Framboos Glycolic Resurfacing Night Serum ($90).

-Glycolic Acid: Derived from sugar cane, this AHA exfoliates, hydrates, and rejuvenates skin, helping to smooth fines lines and wrinkles.
+Glycolic Acid: Derived from sugar cane, this AHA exfoliates, hydrates, and rejuvenates the skin, helping to smooth fines lines and wrinkles.
 It’s considered one of the most effective anti-aging ingredients by many skincare professionals.
-Try Renée Rouleau's AHA Smoothing Serum ($42).
+Try Renée Rouleau's Ultra Gentle Smoothing Serum ($48).

-Salicylic Acid: This beta hydroxyl acid is most commonly used to clear acne and blemish-prone skin.
-Try Murad's T-Zone Pore Refining Serum ($48).
+Salicylic Acid: This beta-hydroxy acid is most commonly used to clear acne and blemish-prone skin.

 Tartaric Acid: Derived from wine, this acid helps even out skin texture and tone.
-Try Dr. Dennis Gross Skincare's Clinical Concentrate Radiance Booster ($68).
+Try Renee Rouleau Triple Berry Smoothing Peel ($88).

-Malic Acid: Another fruit-derived AHA, this ingredient helps increase oxygen supply, which reduces inflammation and and stimulates collagen production.
-Try M2's Skin Care High Potency Skin Refinish ($50).
+Malic Acid: Another fruit-derived AHA, this ingredient helps increase oxygen supply, which reduces inflammation and stimulates collagen production.

 Apply your acid serum before bed—never as a part of your morning routine.
-“It has been shown that using exfoliants regularly increases sun sensitivity by 45%,” says Rouleau.
+“It has been shown that using exfoliants regularly increases sun sensitivity by 45 percent,” says Rouleau.
 “Acids that are left on the skin for extended periods of time, like serums, should only be used at night.”
-You’ll also get better results this way, as your skin goes into “repair mode” while you sleep.
+You’ll also get better results this way, as your skin goes into repair mode while you sleep.
 “Acidic ingredients encourage and aid in that skin repair,” says Rouleau.